Jana is an amateur everything when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 Fascinating Facts About Pluto

-- Pluto is smaller than Earth's Moon, about two-thirds its size.
+- Pluto is smaller than Earth's Moon.

 - One day on Pluto equals six days on Earth.